 I set my first exposure or test shot at a 5 second exposure at 1600 ISO at f/2.8 and adjust from there.
 If the lights are moving “faster” my exposure time will be less (such as 3 seconds) with a higher ISO (such as 2000 or higher).
 If they are “slower” my exposure will be longer (up to 30 seconds) and I will keep my ISO around 1000-2000 to avoid lots of noise.

-For Milky Way shots, your settings will be slightly different then what I use for the Northern Lights.
+When shooting a starry sky, your settings will be slightly different then what I use for the Northern Lights.
 I would suggest starting out at 3200 ISO and a longer shutter speed such as 15 or 30 seconds.

 A remote for you camera is also a plus.
 When you touch your shutter button, even on a tripod, you move your camera slightly which can show in your photo.
 If you do not have a remote, most cameras allow you to do a delayed shutter.
 On my Canon there is an option to delay the shutter by 2 seconds giving me plenty of time to press the shutter and not have to worry about bumping my camera.